Pirelli Stadium: Records

 The record attendance at Pirelli Stadium is currently 6,746 for a Championship match against Derby County on 26 August 2016.
-Previous records include 6,450 for an EFL Cup match against Liverpool on 23 August 2016, 6,192 for a Conference National league match against Oxford United on 17 April 2009, which was of significant importance as a draw or win for the Brewers would have earned them the Conference title, however the match finished 1–0 to Oxford, thanks to an Adam Chapman free-kick.
+Previous records include 6,450 for an EFL Cup match against Liverpool on 23 August 2016, 6,192 for a Conference National league match against Oxford United on 17 April 2009, which was of significant importance as a draw or win for the Brewers would have earned them the Conference title, but the match finished 1–0 to Oxford, following an Adam Chapman free-kick.
 The prior record attendance and also current FA Cup record attendance at the ground is 6,191, set on 8 January 2006 in a third-round match against Manchester United.
 The match ended 0–0 with the then non-league Brewers forcing a replay at Old Trafford against their Premier League opponents.

-The record attendance for a non-competitive match was set on 14 November 2005, also against Manchester United.
+The record attendance for a non-competitive match was set on 14 November 2005, against Manchester United.
 The Brewers won the match 2–1, in a match organised for the stadium's official opening, which attracted 6,065 people.
 The lowest league attendance at the ground is 1,235, set on 25 April 2006 for a Conference National match against Dagenham & Redbridge.
 The lowest attendance at the stadium for any competitive match was set on 7 November 2018 for a EFL Trophy match against Middlesbrough U21, which attracted a mere 202 people.

 Transport

 Car parking is available adjacent to the ground with spaces available for 400 vehicles, with space for further vehicles available at the Rykneld Trading Estate on Derby Road.
 On 22 October 2005 the club introduced a £2 parking charge for fans using the car park on matchdays, having previously withheld from charging fans at Eton Park.
 The club was forced to appease residents of nearby Stretton by allocating no-parking zones on surrounding roads around the ground following congestion concerns as a result of roadside parking.
-Burton-on-Trent railway station is served by local services operated by CrossCountry towards Derby, Nottingham and Birmingham, Cardiff, with further connections available, however it is located over a mile and a half away from the stadium.
+Burton-on-Trent railway station is served by local services operated by CrossCountry towards Derby, Nottingham and Birmingham, Cardiff, with further connections available, however, it is located over a mile and a half away from the stadium.
 Diamond East Midlands and Trent Barton operates bus services from the stadium towards the town centre and also towards Derby.